 - Pass the Marital and Family Therapy (MFT) National Examination from the Association of Marital and Family Therapy Regulatory Boards (AMFTRB) and the Board’s oral examination.

 - Apply for and receive your LMFT license.

 To learn more about licensed marital and family therapist careers, visit our LMFT career guide.

 Tennessee school counselors assist students of all ages with issues related to academic achievement, social and emotional development, and career advising.
-Licenses are issued by the Tennessee Department of Education (DOE) and must be submitted through the DOE’s online portal, TNCompass.
-Prospective school counselors must complete a master’s degree and an approved school counseling program, which may be completed at the same time if the program is provided by an approved institution.
-To become a school counselor, follow these steps:
+Licenses are provisioned by the Tennessee Department of Education (TDOE) as Practitioner School Services Personnel licenses.
+There are several pathways to receiving this license.
+Prospective school counselors must hold an advanced degree in school counseling from a regionally-accredited program and have completed a state-approved educator preparation program in school counseling.
+The most common pathway to becoming a school counselor is to follow these steps:

-- Apply for and receive your school counseling license.
+- Apply for and receive your Practitioner School Services Personnel license.

 Read more about school counseling careers on our school counseling career guide.

 Licensed Alcohol and Drug Abuse Counselor (LADAC)